ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/11_Live_domain_setup.md

   </Directory>
 </VirtualHost>
 ```

+Tip for Cmder user's: If paste the above VirtualHost block in Cmder using keyboard shortcuts, it will paste just the first line.
+To get it to paste *all* the lines, right click the top bar in Cmder and choose *Edit* -> *Paste* ([screencast demo](http://screencast.com/t/u43zTSEx4GKl)).

 In plain english, the above VirtualHost block says: *when traffic comes in via `helloworld.dwa15-practice.biz`, point to the `/var/www/html/hello-world` directory*.